Estate Planning

 If you anticipate someone to contest your estate plan, a trust may be the better option.
 While it is possible to contest both wills and revocable trusts, revocable trusts are generally more difficult to challenge due to their private nature and the clear documentation of the grantor’s intentions.

-A revocable living trust managing and distributing assets efficiently and according to your wishes.
-It is not an asset protection tool.
+While revocable living trust offer many benefits, asset protection is not one of them.
 Because you can revoke the trust and transfer assets in and out of the trust, creditors will be able to reach into it.

 Comments